 ileorectal anastomosis - a surgical operation for IBD after removal of the colon.
 The end of the ileum is attached to the rectum.

-ileostomy - a surgical operation in which the cut end of the ileum is brought through the abdominal wall to create an opening called a stoma.
+ileostomy – a surgical opening where the ileum is brought through the abdominal wall to create an opening called a stoma.
 Digestive waste is then collected in a bag, which is fitted over this opening and attached to the skin.
-It may be temporary or permanent.
+An ileostomy may be temporary or permanent.

 ileum - the lower part of the small intestine, which joins the colon at the ileocaecal valve.
 Inflammation of the ileum is known as ileitis.

-immunosuppressants/immunomodulators - drugs that reduce inflammation over long periods of time (generally years rather than months), such as azathioprine.
+immunosuppressants/immunomodulators - drugs such as azathioprine that reduce inflammation over long periods of time by suppressing the immune system.

 incontinence - unintentional passing or leakage of stools and/or urine.